slavielle/grabbag/README.md

 ```

 ## Comparition :
-* Raw PHP method is not secure : Some of the methods/properties can return/be NULL in some case and then cause an exception.
+* Raw PHP expression is not implicitly secure : Some of the methods/properties along the expression can return or be NULL in some case and then cause an exception.
+If you really want to secure expression, you would test some of the values before accessing them.
-* Grabbag Method is secure.
+* Grabbag expression is implicitly secure.
 If it's not possible to walk along the object chain, grab method will return NULL or a default value to be specified.

 # Multiple value result using #each